drisskhattabi6/Data-Scraping-Projects/Web Scraping of Job Vacancies/README.md

 In this project, we'll build a web scraper to extract job listings from a popular job search platform.
 We'll extract job titles, companies, locations, job descriptions, and other relevant information.

-Here are the main steps we'll follow in this project:
+Here are the main steps in this project:

-1. Write the Python code to extract job data from our job search platform
+1. get the html content using Scrapfly  API.
+2. Parsing the webpage content  using BeautifulSoup.
+3. Extract job data from the content using BeautifulSoup methods.
-2. Save the data to a CSV file
+4. Save the data to a CSV file

 ## Prerequisites